+Drinking too much fluid

-When you drink too much fluid, the extra fluid collects in your body tissues and blood vessels.
+The extra fluid collects in your body tissues and blood vessels.
 This can cause swelling and fluid around the heart and lungs.

 - Your heart has to work harder to move the fluid through your body. - Your blood pressure goes up because your heart is working harder.